distributev/rundeck-prototype/HELP.md

 ```
 node -v
 npm -v
+npm install
 ```

-### Installing angular CLI
+### Installing dependecies
-It is required to have installed angular CLI if you want run project onto embedded server.
+It is required to have installed all dependencies, indluding angular CLI if you want run project onto embedded server.
-To install angular CLI please use command
+To install dependencies please use command
 ```
-npm install -g @angular/cli
+npm install
 ```

 ### Start the server